KhodingNow/KhodingNow/README.md

 4. <a href=" https://github.com/KhodingNow/Malware_Analysis.git "<a/> - This is a Malware Analysis  code written in Python to protect servers and increase security awareness for Devs, SystAdmins.

-# Problem Solving at WORK - Mathematical_THINKING Mindset for productivity gains in the workplace - an online video talk to Managers.
+# Problem Solving at WORK - Mathematical_THINKING, Growth_Mindset for productivity gains for Managers.

  * <a href= " https://youtu.be/DAw0fP27wH8?si=ZIRm43bnIHLAGPUF" <a/>